+- Master of Business Administration (MBA)

+- Master of Management (MM)

-- Master of Science Intelligence Management - Master of Science Strategic Security and Protection Management - Master of Science Terrorism and Counterterrorism Studies
+- Master of Science Intelligence Management

+- Master of Science Strategic Security and Protection Management

+- Master of Science Terrorism and Counterterrorism Studies

 National American University also offers doctoral programs.
 Information on these programs can be found in the NAU Catalog for Doctoral Programs.